 Yes.
 Copy the link of the website and paste it in the QR Code generator.
 Customize your QR Code with colors and add your logo or choose from a number of options.

 You can turn any URL into a QR Code by grabbing the link and pasting it in the QR Code generator to create your very own customizable QR Code.

-To redirect a QR Code to a website,
+To direct a QR Code to a website:

 LEARN: How to redirect an existing QR Code to a new destination

 To scan a QR Code, open your smartphone’s camera application and point your camera to the QR Code.
 If your smartphone does not support QR Code scanning, download a QR Code scanner to scan QR Codes for Android and iOS.